agisga/agisga.github.io/_posts/2015-8-19-GSoC_2015_final_post_on_mixed_models.markdown

                     lower_bound: [0.0]) { |th| kinship_mat_cholesky_factor * th[0] }
 ```

 Then we can use the available hypotheses test and confidence interval methods to determine which SNPs are significant predictors of the quantitative trait.
-Out of the 130 SNPs in the model we find 24 to be significant as linear predictors.
+Out of the 130 SNPs in the model, we find 24 to be significant as linear predictors.

 See [this blog post](http://agisga.github.io/mixed_models_applied_to_family_SNP_data/) for a full analysis of this data with `mixed_models`.

 ## Room for improvement and future work

 * Writing the formula language interpretation code used by `LMM#from_formula` from scratch was not easy.
 Much of the code can be reorganized to be easier to read and to use in other projects.
-Possibly, the formula interface should be separated out, similar to how it is done with the Python package package [patsy](https://github.com/pydata/patsy).
+Possibly, the formula interface should be separated out, similar to how it is done with the Python package [patsy](https://github.com/pydata/patsy).
 Also, some shortcut symbols (namely `*`, `/`, and `||`) in the model specification formula language are currently not implemented.

 * I plan to add linear mixed models for high-dimensional data (i.e. more predictors than observations) to `mixed_models`, because that work would be in line with my current PhD research.